oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-domains/model-in-image/debugging.md

 +++
-title = "Debugging"
+title = "Domain Debugging"
 date = 2020-03-11T16:45:16-05:00
 weight = 60
 pre = "<b> </b>"
-description = "Debugging a deployed Model in Image domain."
+description = "Debugging a deployed domain."
 +++

-Here are some suggestions for debugging problems with Model in Image after your Domain YAML file is deployed.
+Here are some suggestions for debugging problems with a domin after your Domain YAML file is deployed.

 ### Contents